There’s TONS to do at PLCBC!

 Many of our activities can be modified to meet the needs of your specific group.
+There is so much to do on site, but there are also some incredible trip options just a few minutes away!
 We invite you to unwind and enjoy the refreshing atmosphere of pure, northwestern Michigan.

 Click below to see many of the activities offered at PLCBC: